Achievable logoAchievable logo

 Exercise & cash dividends

-A test question may ask if an investor will receive a cash dividend once a contract is exercised.
+A test question may ask whether an investor will receive a cash dividend after exercising a contract.
 Many stocks that options are traded on pay ongoing dividends.
-For example, let’s assume ABC Company declares a dividend to be paid in the future.
+For example, assume ABC Company declares a dividend to be paid in the future.
 If an investor is long an ABC call and exercises the contract, will they receive the dividend?
-It depends on the timing of the dividend and exercise.
+It depends on the timing of the dividend and the exercise.

 • Declaration date